Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 This document is going to talk about how we are going to support multi-client and multi-api for our JS next generation library [Modular](https://github.com/Azure/azure-sdk-for-js/blob/main/design/modular-development.md) in our TypeSpec Emitter for Azure Sdk for JavaScript/TypeScript.

-As you may know our Modular is composite of classical client layer, api layer and rest layer, and one of our goal is to have portal team to use our libraries with the rest layer, cases like multi-client and multi-api may be uncommon but still valid, if cases like multi-client or multi-api come to us as long as they can be compiled by TypeSpec compiler, we will need to support them.
+As you may know our Modular is composite of classical client layer, api layer and rest layer, and one of our goal is to have portal team to use our libraries with the rest layer, cases like multi-client and multi-api may be uncommon but still valid, if cases like multi-client or multi-api come to us as long as they can be compiled by TypeSpec compiler, we still need to support them.
 Which means we will need to reach full functionality as much as possible.

 ## Design Principals